dantorus/dantorus/README.md

-AGE FRIENDING LIMIT! below 14 plz dni or ill cry I GUESS. we can talk normally and be friends/oomfs but that's it!! no closure plzz thx.
+AGE FRIENDING LIMIT! below 14 plz dni or ill cry.
+I GUESS. we can talk normally and be friends/oomfs but that's it!! no closure plzz thx.

 c+h freely, I'm always semi-afk.
 Whispers is preferred if you want to talk, my public chat can be off sometimes.